Knee Ligament Repair or Reconstruction

 A sterile bandage or dressing will be applied.

-What happens after a knee ligament repair?
+What happens after a knee ligament repair or reconstruction?

-on an outpatient basis.
+is often done on an outpatient basis.

 You may be given crutches and a knee immobilizer before you go home.

 It's important to keep the surgical area clean and dry once you are home.
 Your healthcare